-The entire dune field spans 275 square miles.
-The national park preserves over half of this natural wonder in the Chihuahuan Desert.
+The world’s largest gypsum dune field spans 275 square miles, with the national park preserving over half of this natural wonder in the Chihuahuan Desert.

 Yes, tiny particles can make a difference.
 What’s inside matters.

-Unlike your typical beach sands, gypsum does not absorb heat.
-It feels cool and comfortable to the touch even on a scorching hot day.
+Most beach sands contain quartz, but these sands consist of gypsum.
+Unlike your typical beach sand, gypsum does not absorb heat.
+It feels cool and comfortable, even on a scorching hot day.

 If you take off your shoes, keep an eye out for scorpions.
 They are hot to the touch.

 It is surreal to see all this beautiful white sand and no ocean.
-You will not hear crashing waves.
-You will not smell salt in the air.
+You will not hear crashing waves or smell salt in the air.
 It does not matter.
 This place is special.

 The sea of dunes between the mountains and an infinite blue sky is breathtaking.
 Playing in God’s giant sandbox brings sheer joy.

-The park entrance fee is $25 per car.
-The pass is good for 7 days, starting at date of purchase.
+The park entrance fee is $25 per car, and your pass is good for seven days, starting at the date of purchase.

-You may want to consider an America the Beautiful park pass for $80.
-This annual pass is good for 1 year, starting at date of purchase.
-It is valid at all our national parks.
+Consider an America the Beautiful park pass for $80.
+This annual pass is good for one year, starting at the date of purchase, and is valid at all our national parks.